andrey0001/pritunl/README.md

 ```

-To enable LZO compression, create server and organization, attach organization to the server, then connect to the container:
+To enable LZO compression(works only on old versions), create server and organization, attach organization to the server, then connect to the container:
 ```
 docker exec -it pritunl bash
 ```